HISTORY OF PASCO COUNTY

 An original painting commissioned by Ellis Banks of West Pasco

 This page was last revised on Feb.
 23, 2014.
-More pictures are here.
+Some pictures are here and some excellent

 The early history of the stilt houses off the coast of Pasco County is